 Integrable Systems

-In General > s.a. integrable quantum systems.
+In General > s.a. integrable quantum systems; types of integrable systems.

 * Idea: (Liouville) A system with n degrees of freedom is integrable if it has n conserved quantities in involution (commuting); Then in principle the Hamilton equations can be reduced to quadratures.